manuelsrleon/fractal-tree/README.md

 This is a quick and dirty little Python script that spawns a tkinter window with a canvas that draws a fractal tree with a terminally recursive function.
 It is fun to mess around with.

 ## Controls
 `Mouse`: It controls both height and branch angle of the tree.
 Vertical movement controls the individual length of the branches, and horizontal movement controls the angle of said branches.
 `Q,A`: Controls the branch line thickness
 `W,S`: Controls the factor by which successive branches are lengthened or shortened.
-`Arrow up,Arrow down`: They control the number of recursion levels of the tree. **WARNING:** It can get very slow fast, but if you feel like having a space heater in the cold it might not be a bad idea.
+`Arrow up,Arrow down`: They control the number of recursion levels of the tree.
+**WARNING:** It can get very slow fast, but if you feel like having a space heater in the cold it might not be a bad idea.
 `Arrow left, Arrow right`: They switch the color palette of the tree.

-Hint: At a specific shortening factor, recursion depth, and color palette you can get a beautiful 🌸cherry blossom tree🌸
+**HINT:** At a specific shortening factor, recursion depth, and color palette you can get a beautiful 🌸cherry blossom tree🌸

 ## Usage
 `pip install requirements.txt`